 Characteristics of a Hit at the Oscars

-This disease is fatal if left untreated can lead to worse situations for your fish.
-This disease can be treated with an antibiotics known as metronidazole.
-If your fish is still ready to eat it can be administered in flake of medicated fish meal.
+If not treated, the disease can be very fatal and result in worse situations for your fish.
+This disease can be treated with antibiotics known as metronidazole.
+If your fish is still ready to eat it can be administered in a flake of medicated fish meal.
 Healing takes five to ten days.

 - Lethargy or listlessness

-- A sticky or milky appearance on the finss or body
+- A milky appearance on the fins of the oscar’s body.

 Why is my black Oscar turning gray?